Inflation Reduction Act (IRA) of 2022

 The Inflation Reduction Act will positively impact job creation in South Carolina, particularly in the clean energy sector.
 In 2021, South Carolina already had a considerable workforce of 44,011 workers employed in the clean energy section.
 The Act is expected to enhance this trend by bringing in an estimated $15 billion of investment in large-scale clean power generation and storage to the state between now and 2030.

-Creating jobs in the clean energy sector is essential to promoting economic growth and reducing the state’s carbon footprint.
 In addition, the influx of investment will stimulate the local economy and support the development of new businesses while attracting talent and promoting innovation.

 Promoting Domestic Manufacturing